-The Addiction Treatment Center at Naukeag is part of the Substance Use Disorders Division led by Roger D. Weiss, MD.
+The Addiction Treatment Center at Naukeag is part of the Center of Excellence in Alcohol, Drugs, and Addiction led by Roger D. Weiss, MD.

 Located in central Massachusetts, the Addiction Treatment Center at Naukeag offers a serene setting that allows patients the opportunity to focus on treatment and recovery.

 Accommodations at Naukeag include comfortable, single and double occupancy bedrooms and common areas with ample room for both group therapy and leisure time.
 Patients have access to an onsite fitness center as well as games and activities.

 The wooded grounds at Naukeag are ideal for quiet reflection and outdoor activities.